-- There has been a delay in signing off the Council's 2021-22 financial statements.
-This is due to additional information coming to light following the March 2023 pension fund triennial valuation that has resulted in amendments to the financial statements and some additional audit work.
-This is a national rather than local issue.
-This is expected to be resolved by early July and has no impact on this plan or our ability to continue with the 2022-23 audit. - As a firm, we are absolutely committed to audit quality and financial reporting in the local government sector.
-Our proposed work and fee, as set out further in our Audit Plan, has been agreed with the Corporate Director of Resources. - We will consider your arrangements for managing and reporting your financial resources as part of our audit in completing our Value for Money work. - Our value for money work will also consider your arrangements relating to governance and improving economy, efficiency and effectiveness. - We will continue to provide you and your Audit Committee and Audit Committee (Advisory) with sector updates providing our insight on issues from a range of sources and other sector commentators via our Audit Committee updates. - We hold annual financial reporting workshops for our audited bodies to access the latest technical guidance and interpretation, discuss issues with our experts and create networking links with other audited bodies to support consistent and accurate financial reporting across the sector. - We have identified an increased incentive and opportunity for organisations in the public sector to manipulate their financial statements due to increasing financial pressures.
-We have identified a significant risk in regards to management override of control refer to page 7.
+- As a firm, we are absolutely committed to audit quality and financial reporting in the local government sector.
+Our proposed work and fee, as set out further in our Audit Plan, has been agreed with the Corporate Director of Resources. - We will continue to provide you and the Audit Committee and Audit Committee (Advisory) with sector updates providing our insight on issues from a range of sources and other sector commentators. - We hold annual financial reporting workshops for our clients to access the latest technical guidance and interpretation, discuss issues with our experts and create networking links with other clients to support consistent and accurate financial reporting across the sector. - We have identified an increased incentive and opportunity for organisations in the public sector to manipulate their financial statements due to increasing financial pressures.
+We have identified a significant risk regarding management override of control refer to page 6.